rajeshduggal/rajduggal.com/content/articles/free_web_accessibility_audit/index.md

 +++
-title = "How to Run a Quick, Simple, Free, Web Accessibility Test Audit" description = "You don't need to download or install special software.
-Your Chrome browser already has a built in free web Accessibility analysis and audit and reporting tool."
+title = "How to Run a Quick, Simple, Free, Web Accessibility Test Audit" description = "You don't need to download or install any special software.
+Your Chrome browser already has a web accessibility auditing tool built-in.
+Ready for you to use!"
 ShowPostNavLinks = false
 author = ["Raj Duggal","Abi Vanniyasingam"]
 hideMeta = false